Berulacks/10ftwm/README.md

 ### lirc:

-10ftwm has full lirc support, simply create a ~/.lircrc file (or pass one in the config file) and map your buttons of choice to:
+10ftwm has lirc support, simply create a ~/.lircrc file (or pass one in the config file) and map your buttons of choice to:

 * TOGGLE_OSD
 * NEXT_WORKSPACE